Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Aspirin (Acetylsalicylic Acid)

 - Shock

-Clinical signs of aspirin poisoning typically develop within 4–6 hours after ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
-In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. and can vary depending on the dose ingested, the species, and the individual health status of the animal.
-The symptoms can be divided into several organ systems.
+The clinical signs of aspirin poisoning typically develop within 4–6 hours after ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
+In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. and can vary depending on the dose ingested, species, and individual health status of the animal.
+The symptomatologySymptomatology refers to the entirety of symptoms associated with a particular disease or condition.
+It describes how a disease manifests itself externally. can be divided into several organ systems.

-In the gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. tract, affected animals often show vomiting as the first sign, which can sometimes be bloody.
+In the area of the gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. tract, affected animals often show vomiting as the first sign, which can sometimes be bloody.
 This results from the direct irritating effect on the gastric mucosaMucosa, also called mucous membrane, refers to the moist lining of body cavities that are connected to the outside world, such as the mouth, nose, lungs, and gastrointestinal tract.
-It serves to protect and facilitate the absorption of nutrients. and the reduced prostaglandinProstaglandins are a group of physiologically active lipid compounds found in almost all tissues and organs.
+It serves to protect and facilitate the absorption of nutrients. as well as the reduced prostaglandinProstaglandins are a group of physiologically active lipid compounds found in almost all tissues and organs.
 They play an important role in Inflammatory conditions, pain transmission, and the regulation of blood flow and platelet function. production, which normally contributes to the protectionProtection refers to safeguarding against diseases or harm.
 In veterinary medicine, this can include protecting animals through vaccinations, the use of parasite control products, or providing a safe environment. of the gastric mucosaMucosa, also called mucous membrane, refers to the moist lining of body cavities that are connected to the outside world, such as the mouth, nose, lungs, and gastrointestinal tract.
 It serves to protect and facilitate the absorption of nutrients..
-Other symptoms include loss of appetite, diarrheaDiarrhea refers to the condition of frequent, watery bowel movements, which can be a sign of infections, digestive disorders, or other health problems. (possibly with blood), abdominalThe term "abdominal" refers to anything that concerns the belly or the abdomen.
-It is an adjectival expression used to describe the location, symptoms, or conditions that occur in the abdominal area. pain, and increased salivation.
-In the long term, chronicChronic refers to a condition or disease that is long-lasting or permanent.
-Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. bleeding can lead to anemia, which manifests as pale mucous membranes and increased fatigue.
+Other symptoms include loss of appetite, diarrheaDiarrhea refers to the condition of frequent, watery bowel movements, which can be a sign of infections, digestive disorders, or other health problems. (possibly with traces of blood), abdominalThe term "abdominal" refers to anything that concerns the belly or the abdomen.
+It is an adjectival expression used to describe the location, symptoms, or conditions that occur in the abdominal area. pain, and increased saliva production.
+In the event of a longer course, chronicChronic refers to a condition or disease that is long-lasting or permanent.
+Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. bleeding can lead to anemia, which manifests itself through pale mucous membranes and increased lethargy.

-At the neurological level, poisoning can lead to behavioral changes.
-Affected animals often show apathyApathy refers to a state of indifference and reduced interest or lack of emotional involvement in activities or events that would normally arouse interest., depressionDepression refers to a state of reduced mood and activity.
-In dogs and cats, it can be triggered by various factors, including illness, trauma, or changes in the environment., or paradoxically, restlessness and hyperactivityHyperactivity refers to an excessively high level of activity that goes beyond normal behavior.
+On a neurological level, poisoning can lead to behavioral changes.
+Affected animals often show apathyApathy refers to a state of indifference and reduced interest or lack of emotional involvement in activities or events that would normally arouse interest., depression, or paradoxically, restlessness and hyperactivityHyperactivity refers to an excessively high level of activity that goes beyond normal behavior.
 In dogs and cats, hyperactivity can be caused by behavioral problems, neurological disorders, or reactions to medications or toxins..
 As the poisoning progresses, balance disorders (ataxia), tremors, and in severe cases, generalizedGeneralized means that a disease or condition affects a large part of the body or multiple organ systems.
-Generalized diseases can show systemic symptoms and may require more comprehensive treatment. seizures can occur.
-In highly severe poisonings, impaired consciousness up to comaA coma is a deep state of unconsciousness where an individual cannot be awakened and does not respond to stimuli.
+Generalized diseases can show systemic symptoms and may require more comprehensive treatment. convulsions can occur.
+In the case of severe poisoning, clouding of consciousness up to a comaA coma is a deep state of unconsciousness where an individual cannot be awakened and does not respond to stimuli.
 In dogs and cats, it can be caused by severe illnesses, poisoning, or neurological problems. can occur.

-Especially in cats, but also in dogs, kidney and liver damage can occur, which can manifest as increased drinking and urination, as well as yellowing of the mucous membranes (jaundice).
+Especially in cats, but also in dogs, kidney and liver damage can occur, which can manifest as increased drinking and urination as well as yellowing of the mucous membranes (icterus).
 Impairment of kidney function can lead to reduced urine production up to acuteAcute refers to a condition that occurs suddenly and is usually of short duration.
-In a medical context, it describes symptoms or illnesses that can quickly become serious and require immediate attention. kidney failureRenal failure is a condition in which the kidneys can no longer adequately perform their function of filtering and excreting waste products from the blood.
-It can be acute or chronic and requires immediate medical treatment..
+In a medical context, it describes symptoms or illnesses that can quickly become serious and require immediate attention. renal failure.

 Young animals and animals with pre-existing gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients., kidney, or liver diseases are particularly sensitive to aspirin and can develop severe symptoms even at lower doses.